The young buzz in the Cyber Space- The Cloud.

-Government agencies with a warrant can anytime ask data on your cloud and can get stuff from the service provider like your activity logs.
+Government agencies with a warrant can anytime ask for data on your cloud and can get stuff from the service provider like your activity logs.

 5. On the other end:

 Check whether the cloud server has appropriate security standards.
-You can find out about their technology and firewalls from their website.
+You can find out about their technology and firewalls on their website.
 Keep a tab of the data you will be storing.
 Check if your data is encrypted while it stays on the server.